Rhine Falls: Geology

-The Rhine Falls were formed in the last ice age, approximately 14,000 to 17,000 years ago, by erosion-resistant rocks narrowing the riverbed.
+The Rhine Falls were formed during the last ice age, approximately 14,000 to 17,000 years ago, by erosion-resistant rocks narrowing the riverbed.
 The first glacial advances created today's landforms approximately 500,000 years ago.
-Up to the end of the Wolstonian Stage approximately 132,000 years ago, the Rhine flowed westwards from Schaffhausen past Klettgau.
+Up to the end of the Wolstonian Stage, approximately 132,000 years ago, the Rhine flowed westwards from Schaffhausen through the Klettgau valley.
 This earlier riverbed later filled up with gravel.

 About 132,000 years ago the course of the river changed southwards at Schaffhausen and formed a new channel, which also filled up with gravel.
 Part of the Rhine today includes this ancient riverbed.